geokarant/An-Automated-Approach-for-Electric-Network-Frequency-Estimation-in-Static-and-Non-Static-Digital-Vid/README.md

 # run main_VIDEO.m

-In order to run the framework developed in the proposed work for automated ENF estimation in static and non-static digital video recordings, run the script main_VIDEO.m.
-Note: main_VIDEO.m takes as input an .mp4 file of the recorded video and a ground truth ENF signal.
+In order to run the framework developed in the proposed work for automated ENF estimation in static and non-static digital video recordings, run the script main_VIDEO.m. main_VIDEO.m takes as input an .mp4 file of the recorded video and a ground truth ENF signal.
 Its output derives the maximum correlation coefficient between the estimated ENF and the ground truth.

 Running the script, Figure 5 of the paper will be reproduced.
 For this example, a specific .mp4 video and the accompanied ENF ground truth values (GT_ENF variable) are given as input.
 The code was implemented by employing MATLAB R2016a.

 The employed dataset can be downloaded from: https://zenodo.org/record/3549379#.Y6WRPXZByUk Fernandez-Menduina, S. and Pérez-González, F. "ENF Moving Video Database".
 2020.

+Note: If video codecs are missing in your PC, matlab will instruct you to install the necessary video codecs enabling reading the video.

 # Cite
 If you find this code useful in your research, please consider citing: